 Benchmarking Algorithmic Bias in Face Recognition

-In this research project, we propose an experimental method for measuring bias in face recognition systems.
-Existing methods to measure bias depend on benchmark datasets that are collected in the wild and annotated for protected (e.g., race, gender) and non-protected (e.g., pose, lighting) attributes.
-Such observational datasets only permit correlational conclusions, e.g., “Algorithm A’s accuracy is different on female and male faces in dataset X.”.
-By contrast, experimental methods manipulate attributes individually and thus permit causal conclusions, e.g., “Algorithm A’s accuracy is affected by gender and skin color.”
+Existing approaches rely on benchmark datasets collected in the wild, annotated for protected (e.g., race, gender) and non-protected (e.g., pose, lighting) attributes.
+Such observational datasets only allow correlational conclusions, e.g., “Algorithm A’s accuracy differs between female and male faces in dataset X.”

 Dataset